 Generally, qualified in-house staff are spread thin and expertise is not readily available in every sector, which makes it difficult for institutions to adopt an ongoing hands-on approach to all projects, hence a substantial amount of work is off-loaded to the recipient countries and to consultants.
-Canadians would be at a great advantage in concentrating their efforts also on lobbying local executing agencies, particularly in Francophone Africa and the Caribbean where Canadian presence and expertise are well established and recognized.
-Surprisingly, many funds are in possession of lists of Canadian companies with whom they have worked with; Canadian capabilities are well accepted and generally all institutions indicated a willingness to do business with Canadians.
+Canadians would be at a great advantage in concentrating their efforts also on lobbying local executing agencies, particularly in Francophone Africa and the Caribbean where Canadian presence well established and recognized. expertise are Surprisingly, many funds are in possession of lists of Canadian whom they have worked with; with companies capabilities are well accepted and generally all institutions indicated a willingness to do business with Canadians.